square/square-python-sdk/doc/models/create-dispute-evidence-file-response.md

 # Create Dispute Evidence File Response

-Defines fields in a CreateDisputeEvidenceFile response.
+Defines the fields in a `CreateDisputeEvidenceFile` response.

 ## Structure